Census Dots

 Native American/Other

-Of the 955 places in Florida, Live Oak is the 406th most populous.
+Live Oak is ranked the 416th most populous place in Florida, out of 956 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Live Oak was ranked the 406th most populous place in the 2020 Census.

 Live Oak's White Population